 There was a previous owner for the business, however they were no longer associated with the company.
-Whilst conducting a risk management assessment, it was discovered that the previous owner was still named on the business current bank account.
+Whilst conducting a risk assessment, it was discovered the previous owner was still named on the business current bank account.
 And more worryingly, as the sole name.

 We’re passionate about risk management

 Exposing and minimising the risks in your business is our speciality and we do this by:

 - Being your expert risk management partner